laubzega/tiny_printf_6502/README.md

 # tiny_printf_6502

-### How may I help you?
+### What's going on here?

-If you ever wanted to (s)printf things in assembly as effortlessly as can be done in C, you came to the right place.
+If you ever wanted to (s)printf things in assembly as effortlessly as can be done in C, you've come to the right place.
 This ca65 macro/library combination lets you do things like

 ```asm